Ukrainian Jetliner Crashes Near Tehran Airport, Killing All 176 Aboard

 The plane climbed to 7,350 feet about two minutes after takeoff and then telemetry was lost, according to FlightAware data.

+The director-general of the Iran Civil Aviation Organization, Hassan Rezaeifar, said that the aircraft did not declare an emergency.

-Iran's civil aviation spokesman, Reza Jafarzadeh, said a team of investigators had been dispatched to the site on the southwestern outskirts of Tehran.
+Reza Jafarzadeh, a spokesman for the body, said a team of investigators had been dispatched to the site on the southwestern outskirts of Tehran.

 An Iranian emergency official told state TV that all those aboard the plane were killed in the crash and that rescuers were recovering remains.